yitmeng00/yitmeng00/README.md

 - A curious mind with an insatiable appetite for learning and a passion for exploring the latest technologies :sparkles:

-- Currently focusing on building user-friendly, reliable and scalable mobile and web applications that can make positive impact to the users :globe_with_meridians:
+- Focusing on building user-friendly, reliable and scalable mobile and web applications that can make positive impact to the world :globe_with_meridians:

 - Photography Enthusiast :camera: